farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 }
 ```

 Interfaces offer the same basic open-closed value as object inheritance.
-The are closed because they define a fixed contract.
+They are closed because they define a fixed shape.
 That is, they require method of specific names, parameters, and return types.
 They are also open for anyone to derive and supply a new implementation.

 Unlike objects, interfaces are abstract.
 You cannot directly create an instance of them.